 In addition to affiliated faculty and research projects, the Spatial Institute maintains spatial data servers providing data both on campus and online as well as the Spatial Analysis Lab and related web site which provide students, faculty and the larger academic community with information regarding spatial data resources, tools and other assistance.
 A GIS minor, GIS certificate and suite of courses are available through Huxley College of the Environment.
 The WWU Map Collection (a National Map Repository) is considered a major collection in the United States and houses over 250,000 maps and 1,000 atlases.

-The Spatial Institute's mission is to provide leadership in dissemination of spatial information on campus; to promote the use of this information for education and research; and to provide a venue for collaborative research and exchange of spatial information and analysis among Huxley College and Western Washington University faculty and staff in this field.
+The Spatial Institute's mission is to provide leadership in dissemination of spatial information on campus and to the broader community; to promote the use of this information for education and research; to provide GIS, RS, Cartography, web-mapping, and spatial analysis services (on and off campus); and to provide a venue for collaborative research and exchange of spatial information.

 Spatial Institute Computer Labs and Related Campus Facilities: